IB-Git/ib-git/index.md

-## I am a post grad student at Queen Mary working on cool projects.
+## I am a post grad student at Queen Mary currently pursuing Computer Science and working on cool projects.

+##

 ### Anyways, here's some stuff.

+##

 ## Projects